jusiro/DLILP/README.md

 In this work, we focus on **pre-training large-scale vision models for chest X-ray (CXR) understanding**.
 In this domain, raw datasets naturally present text supervision thanks to medical reports.
-Nevertheless, only a few datasets with such information are available, as **fine-grained label supervision** is the most popular choice.
+Nevertheless, only a few datasets with such information are available, as **fine-grained labels** - obtained from entity extraction methods - are the most popular choice.
-Nevertheless, current literature is mostly focused on **vision-language pre-training, which might struggle to incorporate label information**, and thus fail to properly scale to integrate more datasets.
+Nevertheless, current literature is mostly focused on **vision-language pre-training, which might struggle to incorporate label information**, and thus fail to scale to integrate more datasets properly.
 In contrast, we propose:

 - **Unimodal pre-training** using image-label information.
 - **Disentangled Language-Image-Label Pre-training**, **DLILP**, which separately aligns  image-text and image-label supervision.